Americans with Disabilities Act

 Appropriate accommodations for students with disabilities are mandated for making modifications as needed in policies, practices, and procedures and for assuring accessibility of examinations and courses.
 This includes all aspects of academic and nonacademic activities including admissions and recruitment, admission to programs, academic adjustments, financial assistance, and counseling.

-Any student wishing to be considered for classroom accommodations must see the Student Support Counselor.
+Any student wishing to be considered for classroom accommodations must see the Student Support Counselor in Student Services and submit the Student Disability Accommodations Request and Release.